Search

 }

-Alternatively, if you exported CreativeEditorSDK in src/lib/index.js, the dynamic import can be simplified:
+If you exported CreativeEditorSDK in src/lib/index.js, you can simplify the dynamic import:

 import('$lib').then(module => {